thaeli/docs-test/volunteer-policy.md

 * If you believe or suspect this incident is ongoing.

-* Any additional information youâ€™d like to include.
+* Any additional information you'd like to include.